jimmyskull/LUAcheck/docsrc/warnings.rst

 List of warnings
 ================

-Warnings produced by Luacheck are categorized using three-digit warning codes.
+Warnings produced by LUAcheck are categorized using three-digit warning codes.
 Warning codes can be displayed in CLI output using ``--codes`` CLI option or ``codes`` config option.
 Errors also have codes starting with zero; unlike warnings, they can not be ignored.

 ==== =================================================================
 Code Description